-- identifying local/area KGBs (key generators of business); - identifying targeted audiences (business travel, leisure and group); - identifying potential local/area alliances and collaborating partnerships; - conducting a strengths, weaknesses, opportunities and threats, or SWOT, analysis for property and primary competition; - establishing goals and measurement metrics; - scheduling regular outside sales calls; - making those calls; - recording vital information into a sales software/contact management tool; and - follow-up appointments and prospect site inspections
+- ☐ Identifying local/area KGBs (key generators of business) - □ Identifying targeted audiences (business travel, leisure and group) - □ Identifying potential local/area alliances and collaborating partnerships - Conducting a S.W.O.T. test for property and primary competition - Establishing goals and measurement metrics - Scheduling regular outside sales calls - Making those calls! - Recording vital information into a sales software/contact management tool - □ Follow up appointments and prospect site inspections

-Without a formal, written plan, any outside sales call program becomes hitand-miss and very difficult to track.
+Without a formal written plan, any outside sales call program becomes hit-and-miss and very difficult to track.
 Far too often the program leads to the GM announcing, "I think I'll go make some sales calls today."
 Not a good idea.

-Direct sales is just one component of a sound marketing plan and must be fully integrated with other elements that include advertising, promotion, merchandising, pricing, distribution channels along with social-media platforms, travel and trade shows and budgets, of course.
+Direct sales is just one component of a sound marketing plan and must be fully integrated with other elements that include advertising, promotion, merchandising, pricing, distribution channels along with social media platforms, travel and trade shows and budgets, of course.
 But I'll stop at direct sales for now.

 There are dozens of marketing plan samples online if your property does not have a formal plan or if you are interested in creating one.
 In addition, most franchise companies offer marketing plan templates to franchisees.
-Templates might also be found on my colleague John Hogan's HospitalityEducators.com site.
+Templates may also be found on my colleague John Hogan's HospitalityEducators.com site.
 And experienced hospitality marketing consultants are available to help both in person and online.